norlove/BigQuery-CDC/README.md

 Documentation on how to use the Storage Write API can be found [HERE](https://cloud.google.com/bigquery/docs/write-api).

-The blog post which provides context into BigQuery CDC and streaming upserts can be found [HERE - Add when available](https://google.com).
+The blog post which provides context into BigQuery CDC and streaming upserts can be found [HERE](https://cloud.google.com/blog/products/data-analytics/bigquery-gains-change-data-capture-functionality).

 Please refer and copy the files from the *cdc-example* folder.